Grieving parents push for bill to enable alerts for dangers on social media

 “A dealer reached out to our son on Snapchat and delivered something to the house like a pizza and it was a counterfeit drug and contained a lethal dose of fentanyl,” said Chapman.
 “We found Sammy dead on the floor.
 Tried to resuscitate him and failed.”

-Sammy’s parents have turned their tremendous grief into advocacy, fighting to protect kids from the dangers on social media.
+Sammy’s parents have turned their tremendous grief into advocacy, fighting to protect kids from the dangers of social media.

 They came to Capitol Hill on Tuesday to push for Sammy’s Law, named after their son.